farouqdaif1/farouqdaif1/README.md

   askMeAbout: [chess, mathematics , movies, food],
   challenge: "I am honing my problem solving skills ",
-  funFacts: ['I have 3+ years of studuing mathematics and I have 1+ years remote work experience with devs from all over the world',
+  funFacts: ['I have 3+ years of studuing mathematics and I have 1+ years remote work experience with devs from all over the world']
-  'my tiny chihuahua dog is ready to woof at the right offer'] }
+}
 ```
 ## **Languages & Frameworks** 📶